NuggMD

 Where Can You Legally Grow Cannabis?

 When it comes to cannabis cultivation, there are a few common themes.
-Most states limit adults to 2 or 3 mature plants (but allow for more immature plants).
+Several states limit adults to two or three mature plants (but allow for more immature plants).
 Nearly all states have laws requiring that cannabis plants be secured and out of public view.

-1. They keep cannabis out of the reach of children.
+1. Keeping cannabis out of the reach of children.

 Violating these laws could result in legal action, even in states where home cannabis cultivation is allowed.
 This is especially true for plants in public view.
 If people can see the plants, they can report them.